Roman Catholic Diocese of Cork and Ross: Diocese of Cork (17481958)

 Following a decree by Pope Benedict XIV on 10 December 1747, the Diocese of Cork was reconstituted as a stand-alone entity, while the Diocese of Cloyne was united with Ross.

 Diocese of Cork and Ross (1958present)

 The modern-day Diocese of Cork and Ross was formed by an ex aequo principaliter union of the Dioceses of Cork and Ross on 19 April 1958.

-Parish Assemblies and Parish Pastoral Councils are involved in running the parishes in the diocese.
-The diocese runs a number of adult faith development programmes, such as the Rite of Christian Initiation of Adults.
-With the Cork Scripture Group and the neighbouring Diocese of Cloyne, the diocese also offers a Diocesan Certificate in Biblical Studies.

 Geography

 The diocese is divided into 67 parishes, all of which are in County Cork.
 56 parishes were part of the former Diocese of Cork, while 11 were part of the Diocese of Ross.
 The diocesan boundary with the neighbouring Diocese of Cloyne roughly follows the course of the River Lee.

 The parishes are grouped into sixteen "families of parishes", twelve of which came into effect on 10 September 2022, in which each priest will be resident in one parish but ministering across the entire family of parishes, and greater opportunities will exist for lay participation and shared leadership.

 Aside from the cathedral city of Cork and the co-cathedral town of Skibbereen, the main towns in the diocese are Bandon, Carrigaline, Carrigtwohill, Clonakilty and Kinsale.

 The following parishes will be restructured into four Families of Parishes in 2023.